PandasThumb/pandasthumb.github.io/_posts/2022/2022-07-25-newparadigm1.md

 biology"
-- [At his site Why Evolution Is True](https://whyevolutionistrue.com/2022/07/06/our-rejected-letters-to-the-guardian-about-evolution/), Jerry Coyne republished their article, also a letter by evolutionary bilogist Doug Futuyma that the Guardian declined to publish, as well as a list of errors in Buranyi's article that Brian Charlesworth compiled.
+- [At his site Why Evolution Is True](https://whyevolutionistrue.com/2022/07/06/our-rejected-letters-to-the-guardian-about-evolution/), Jerry Coyne republished their article, also a letter by evolutionary biologist Doug Futuyma that the Guardian declined to publish, as well as a list of errors in Buranyi's article that Brian Charlesworth compiled.
 In addition he describes three other replies that the